Naturism: Indonesia

 In the 1970s, nudity on Bali's remote and deserted beaches was common, but with the massive growth of tourism this practice has disappeared.
 In 2002, nudity was declared illegal on Petitenget Beach, the last beach in Seminyak that tolerated discreet nudity.
 Individuals began to practice nudity in private villas and resorts.
 Laki Uma Villa, the first naturist facility to open, was for gay men only.
 Bali au Naturel, the first adult-only nudist resort for both genders, opened its doors in 2004.
 It subsequently expanded from 3 to 15 rooms and added two more swimming pools.

 Indonesia has an underground naturist community who defy the laws against public nudity.

+Israel

+In Israel, public nudity is prohibited, and there are no officially recognized public naturist venues, but naturism is practiced in private places.
+The Israeli Naturist Society is the official naturist organization as of 2000, and is affiliated to the International Naturist Federation.
+There are several locations where naturism is practiced: one in the Tel Baruch area north of Tel Aviv, one south of Ashkelon, one at Ga'ash near Netanya, and one near Metzoke Dragot on the Dead Sea.

 Thailand

 Nudism was introduced in 2012 by The Thailand Naturist Association in Pattaya (Chan Resort), and five more nudist resorts have been created across Thailand: Barefeet Resort in Bangkok, Lemon Tree Resort in Phuket City, Oriental Village in Chiangmai, Phuan Naturist Village in Pattaya, and Peace Blue Naturist Resort in Phuket.

 Since 2020 during the worldwide pandemic, Lemon Tree Resort in Phuket, Oriental Village in Chiangmai, and Phuan Naturist Village in Pattaya have closed.

 Dragonfly Naturist Village in Pattaya (a member of American Association for Nude Recreation) has opened and expanded its property as the largest naturist resort in Thailand.